git/git.github.io/Mentoring-Program-Guide.md

 blog.

-You might want to check which blogging tools previous Outreachy interns and GSoC students used.
+You might want to check which blogging tools previous Outreachy interns and GSoC contributors used.
 Using a Git related tools is of course a good idea.

 - [Miriam Rubio's Outreachy intership experiences](https://mirucam.gitlab.io/outreachy_blog/)